 Fiber Position opens at The Little Gallery Sept.
 11, for two months with artist Travis Apel’s series of mixed media sculptures made of garden and yard waste and in the artist’s words: “Other plant fibers drawn out my intrinsic affinity for their contrasting fragility and strength.
 Fiber Position informs us of our stance and impact on this prairie land.”

 Delita Martin re-opens Union of Contemporary Art with an exhibit originally scheduled for Sept.
-8 now postponed until late September, with vintage and family photographs as a source of inspiration.
+8, rescheduled for Sept 30 – Nov 20, 2021, with vintage and family photographs as a source of inspiration.
 Martin’s finished works combine collaging, drawing, painting, printmaking and sewing techniques, placing her figures amid patterns to “visually represent what it looks like when we become the spiritual other.”
 By fusing this visual language with oral storytelling in this different space, she offers other identities and narratives for women of color.
 Leslie Diuguid, an alumna of the Union Fellowship program (Fall 2012) and the founder of Du-Good Press, a fine art printing platform established in 2017, was originally scheduled to open Nov.
 27. (*Editor’s note: The show has been postponed until early 2022.)

 Amplify Arts’ Generator Space hosts Squiggles, Spirals, & Straight-Line Splices: Glitches of The Off-Modern Revolution, Sept.
 10 to Oct.
 15. Organized by Adrian Sliva and Hilary Wiese, the exhibition engages architecture, photography and emerging digital processes to investigate the Western body’s conflicted, changing relationship to deep time, entropy and planetary systems.